ray2day/ray2day/README.md

 June 2022: Passed the official Professional Scrum Master (PSMI) exam.
 So I am a Professional Scrum Master now.<br/>
 November 2022: Demo of the project.
 Received well by the customer.<br>
 (I was asked to continue along with project, but because it was volunteer work I chose to leave and apply for a paid job.)<br/>
-December 2022: Started self-study again.
-Improving my skills, mainly focused on expanding my C# skills and ASP.NET building web API's, as also studying for the MTA: 98-361 Software Development Fundamentals-exam.
-Also some projects of my own; functionallity tests in Blazor Server App (calendar, blog, database) for my future website.
+In between: Lots of self study.
+Improving skills, mainly focused on building API's.
+Busy with my own Blazor Server App project, my future MSX website (with a lot of functionallity: calendar, blog, database etc,).
+Also studying for MTA: 98-361 Software Development Fundamentals.
+May 2023 - till now: Working as Back End developer.

 What involves my graphic background: I am an expert in Adobe Indesign, Photoshop, Illustrator and the PDF-workflow.
 Also a specialist in the printing industry (pre-press) with an enormous practical experience and knowledge of offset-, silk screen- and digital printing.
 Next to that I lots of experience in packaging / and setting up color management and print production planning systems and workflows.
 My strenght is my technical knowledge and interest.